-Note 4: A discrepancy between the PSA documented in the lab report and the PSA documented by the clinician may arise due to the clinician's adjusting the PSA value.
+Note 5: A discrepancy between the PSA documented in the lab report and the PSA documented by the clinician may arise due to the clinician's adjusting the PSA value.
 Certain medications for benign prostatic hypertrophy (BPH) decrease the PSA.

-If there is documentation by a clinician within the medical record of an adjusted PSA value, record the adjusted value.

-The registrar does not adjust the PSA value based on BPH medication use.

-If there is no documentation by a clinician within the medical record of an adjusted PSA value, record the PSA value provided.

-The fact that an adjusted PSA value is being recorded should be documented in the Dx Proc - Lab Tests text field (NAACCR Item #2550).
+- If there is documentation by a clinician within the medical record of an adjusted PSA value, record the adjusted value. - The registrar does not adjust the PSA value based on BPH medication use. - If there is no documentation by a clinician within the medical record of an adjusted PSA value, record the PSA value provided. - The fact that an adjusted PSA value is being recorded should be documented in the Dx Proc Lab Tests text field (NAACCR Item #2550).

 Code Description

 0.1 0.1 or less nanograms/milliliter (ng/ml)

 (Exact value to nearest tenth of ng/ml)

 0.2-999.9 0.2 - 999.9 ng/ml

 (Exact value to nearest tenth of ng/ml)

 XXX.1 1,000 ng/ml or greater

+XXX.2 Lab value not available, physician states PSA is negative/normal

+XXX.3 Lab value not available, physician states PSA is

+positive/elevated/high

 XXX.7 Test ordered, results not in chart

 XXX.9 Not documented in medical record

 PSA lab value not assessed or unknown if assessed